 UK TRUST SET UP & TRUSTEE SERVICES

-Families have been using trusts to preserve and manage their wealth for centuries.
+Families have been setting up a trust to preserve and manage their wealth for centuries.
 Unlike corporate vehicles, the lack of rigid formal requirements for the creation and operation of trusts, and the tremendous flexibility of trust instruments, make them uniquely useful for estate and succession planning.

 Although many of the tax benefits that were associated with trusts have been eroded in recent years by anti-tax avoidance legislation, they still offer great advantages – particularly for individuals who: